Public Educational Media

 ©The Fred Rogers Company

 The Arthur Vining Davis Foundations' Board of Trustees is in the final stages of a strategic planning process.
-Given this, the AVDF is no longer inviting grant proposals through 2016.
+The next deadline for grant proposals is November 1, 2017.
 We are grateful for your patience and cooperation and look forward to working with you in 2017 and 2018.

 The Arthur Vining Davis Foundations (AVDF) are known nationally and globally for our 50-year history of support for public television.
 Early AVDF philanthropic partnerships included PBS stations such as WQED (Pittsburgh), WGBH (Boston), WETA (D.C.), WNET (New York) and KQED (San Francisco).
 Since 1974, the Arthur Vining Davis Foundations' Trustees' focus has been on national broadcasts for children’s educational programs with lasting value such as Daniel Tiger's Neighborhood, Cyberchase, Reading Rainbow, Between the Lions and the newly launched mathematics program Peg + Cat.
 Our most visible and longstanding philanthropic partnership has been with America's most recognized documentary filmmaker Ken Burns whose films include The Civil War, Baseball, The National Parks: America's Best Idea, The Roosevelts and The Vietnam War, among others.

 Grants support "capstone" funding to complete production for major series assured of national airing by PBS or other national distribution platforms.
 Grant proposals should highlight innovative uses of technology which will enhance community outreach and contribute to teaching audiences of all ages.
 Preference is given equally to children's series and programs of enduring value on subjects such as history, culture and science.
 Consideration is given on occasion to single stand-alone programs of exceptional merit with a confirmed national airing.
 Educational television programs whose primary purpose is advocacy fall outside the program guidelines and will not be accepted.